suffolklibraries/lgc/content/collections/events/discovereads-michelle-kidd.md

     content:
       -
         type: text
-        text: 'Join us for a free afternoon author talk with Jill Dawson, award-winning poet and writer!
-Jill will be talking to us about her writing career and her latest novel, '
+        text: 'Join us for a free afternoon author talk with Michelle Kidd, author of the DI Jack MacIntosh series!
+Michelle will be talking to us about her writing career and her latest book, '
       -
         type: text
         marks:
           -
             type: italic
-        text: 'The Bewitching'
+        text: 'Three Broken Bodies'
       -
         type: text
-        text: .
+        text: ', and the next instalment she is currently working on.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'Jill will also be signing copies of her books.
+        text: 'Michelle will bring copies of all books which will be available for people to purchase.
 This event is free to attend but refreshments will be available for a donation.'
-  -
-    type: paragraph
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'About Jill Dawson:'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'Jill Dawson is the author of several novels including ' -
-        type: text
-        marks:
-          -
-            type: italic
-        text: 'The Crime Writer'
-      -
-        type: text
-        text: ', which won the East Anglian Book of the Year, and ' -
-        type: text
-        marks:
-          -
-            type: italic
-        text: 'The Language of Birds'
-      -
-        type: text
-        text: '.
-An award-winning poet, she has also edited several poetry and short story anthologies.'
   -
     type: paragraph
   -